 Calving on Pasture - Calving during the growing season means calving on pasture instead of in a winter feed pen.
 That changes everything!
 This article explains how to manage your calving program on pasture in the midst of a daily pasture rotation.

 For more tips on how to survive a spring calving season, check out Healther Smith Thomas' book: The Essential Guide to Calving: Giving Your Beef or Dairy Herd a Healthy Start.

 While it does not cover the specifics of how to set up your summer calving program on pasture (you can learn more about that in my Calving on Pasture article), it provides invaluable tips on a wide range of calving issues, including instructions on how to recognize calving cows, guidelines for when to intervene and how to recognize the signs of a cow that needs assistance during calving, instructions for how to assist a cow during delivery, and advice for how to deal with a wide range of post-calving diseases that can affect newborn calves.

 What calving strategies do you use to make your spring calving season easier?
 And how has your calving season changed if you have already made the switch to calving on pasture?
-Use the Comments section below, or share your story on the Reader's Stories contact form!
+Share your experiences in the Comments section below.

 Thanks for taking the time to read my article.
 I hope you've enjoyed it.
 If you'd like to be notified when I release future cattle farming articles, sign up for my email notifications or follow me on Facebook or Twitter.